 To be admitted to the MEM Program, students must have demonstrated academic success and the potential to maintain the strong cumulative GPA necessary to remain in the program.

 Note: Incoming freshman students may be admitted into the MEM major by the Office of Undergraduate Admissions at the time of enrollment at UConn, based on their credentials at the time of enrollment.
-Similarly, a first-semester freshman enrolled in the School of Business or the School of Engineering may freely transfer into the MEM program via the Program Plan Change Application, but only prior to the completion of the first semester.
+Similarly, a first-semester freshman enrolled in the School of Business Storrs Campus majors (see the catalog for a list) or the School of Engineering may freely transfer into the MEM program via the Program Plan Change Application, but only prior to the completion of the first semester.
 After the end of the first semester, all admissions to MEM are subject to the above restrictions.

 After admission into the Management and Engineering for Manufacturing (MEM) program, students must maintain a high standard of scholastic achievement to continue in the major program.
 Any student having completed 24 or more credit hours must maintain a minimum 2.79 cumulative grade point average.
 A student failing to meet this standard is subject to dismissal from the program.